bsdemon/daskal_ai/README.md

 When `ENABLE_EMBEDDING` is set to `False`, the system will:
 - Skip generating embeddings for documents
 - Use ChromaDB's built-in keyword search instead of vector search
-- Skip contextual enhancements (regardless of `ENABLE_CONTEXTUAL_EMBEDDING` setting)

-When `ENABLE_CONTEXTUAL_EMBEDDING` is set to `False` but `ENABLE_EMBEDDING` is `True`, the system will:
-- Skip generating contextual descriptions with LLM
-- Use regular embeddings without context
-- Still perform vector search

 When `ENABLE_RERANKING` is set to `False`, the system will:
 - Skip the reranking step